Steckschwein/steckschwein.github.io/content/post/ascii_save_ehbasic/index.md

 The basic idea is to open a file, redirect the EhBasic output vector to our new kernel call "krn_write_byte", then trigger the LIST command internally.
 The listing being output by LIST will then be written to the opened file instead the screen.
 Finally, once LIST is done writing, close the file and return.

-So far, so easy, but like the ASCII LOAD, doing the actual implementation was a little more involved than anicipated.
+So far, so easy, but like the ASCII LOAD, doing the actual implementation was a little more involved than anticipated.

 First of all, after opening the file, the file descriptor number is in X, which we save to a memory location.
 Before calling "krn_write_byte", the file descriptor number must be in X again.
 This means we can not just set the output vector to "krn_write_byte".
 We need a wrapper routine to get X first: